trevorjalt/benchmark-server/README.md

 `benchMark Api` is the backend for `benchMark`.
 To see `benchMark` in action, check out LINK-PLACEHOLDER.

-The `benchMark` front end can be found at: [benchMark-client](https://github.com/trevorjalt/benchmark-client/ "benchMark Client")
+The `benchMark` frontend can be found at: [benchMark-client](https://github.com/trevorjalt/benchmark-client/ "benchMark Client")

 ## ready to break some limits?